 - Click Go at the left upper corner from the menu bar at the top.

-- Press Option to see the hidden Library folder.
+- Select Option to see the hidden Library folder.

 How to Access Hidden Files on Mac via Terminal